stefkn/steken.dev/src/markdown/gatsby_adventure.md

 In the modern day, we've discovered that this client-side JS can be used to display the entire web page.
 Using frontend frameworks such as React, Angular and Vue, [^9] we now have a world where the client requests a URL, and the server will respond with static HTML, CSS, and a bundle of JS. [^11] This bundle of JS, containing a frontend framework [^10] as we mentioned earlier, will hook in to the DOM (Document Object Model) which the browser uses to display the contents of the web page.

-Now, if you were to submit a form, or follow a link, the frontend framework can take care of rendering the result. **The advantage here is that this means the frontend framework has the freedom to "replace" what would otherwise become another request to the server.**
+Now, if you were to click a button, or navigate to another page, the frontend framework can take care of rendering the result. **The advantage here is that this means the frontend framework has the freedom to "replace" what would otherwise become another request to the server.**

 For example, for a simple website consisting of two pages, with the homepage linking to the second page:

 - With SSR, the client would request the homepage.
 Clicking on the link would issue a request for the second page.
-(The second request would re-request all of the assets duplicated between the two pages)
+(The second request could re-request all of the assets duplicated between the two pages)
 - Using CSR, the required assets for both pages can be requested on the initial page load, and the frontend framework can take care of *only swapping out the differing page elements* purely on the client side, reducing both the number of required requests and the number of draw calls. [^7] It can intercept requests that would ordinarily issue a new request to the server and replace them with client-side JS event handlers.

 The advantages of CSR are numerous, but it's not a fix-all solution.
 If you have a complex app that requires a lot of user interaction it would definitely be an approach to consider – combining a frontend framework, such as React, with a state management framework, like Redux, gives you a great foundation for a fully self-contained [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application) (SPA). [^8] This approach allows instant feedback to user interaction and a generally "snappy" feeling experience if done right.